NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Kodama.md

   - name: "Items"
     desc: "Spiritual Rope"
   - name: "Ward"
     desc: " (divine) Every kami is bound to a ward: a specific animal, plant, object, or location.
 A kami can merge with or emerge from their ward as a single action, which has the concentrate trait.
 While merged, the kami can observe their surroundings with their usual senses as well as the senses of their ward, but can't move, communicate with, or control their ward.
-Additionally, a kami merged with their ward recovers Hit Points each minute as if they spent an entire day resting.\nA kodama's ward is a specific tree."
+Additionally, a kami merged with their ward recovers Hit Points each minute as if they spent an entire day resting.\n\nA kodama's ward is a specific tree."

 abilities_mid:
   - name: ""
   - name: "Distracting Gaze"
     desc: " (aura,divine,visual) 30 feet.
 When a creature ends its turn in the aura, it must attempt a DC 23 Will check save.
-The kodama can activate or deactivate this aura by using a single action, which has the concentrate trait.\n**Success** The creature is unaffected.\n**Failure** The creature is [[Conditions/Fascinated|Fascinated]].
-This condition ends if the creature ends its turn outside the aura.\n**Critical Failure** As failure, plus the creature is [[Conditions/Slowed 1|Slowed 1]] as long as it remains fascinated."
+The kodama can activate or deactivate this aura by using a single action, which has the concentrate trait.\n* * *\n\n**Success** The creature is unaffected.\n\n**Failure** The creature is [[Conditions/Fascinated|Fascinated]].
+This condition ends if the creature ends its turn outside the aura.\n\n**Critical Failure** As failure, plus the creature is [[Conditions/Slowed|Slowed 1]] as long as it remains fascinated."

 attacks:
   - name: ""